Wedding Officiant Frequently Asked Questions

 I want to take my husband’s last name after we’re married.
 Can you help?

-After the wedding, we send you detailed information about the process required to officially change your name in Washington state.
+After the wedding, we send you detailed information about the process required to officially change your name and obtain proof-of-marriage in Washington state.

-And finally…there are lots of other outstanding Officiants to choose from.
+And finally…there are lots of other Officiants to choose from.
 Why should we book you?

-You’re right – there are a lot of great Officiants in the Seattle area…and we’re friends with some of them!
+Great question!
+You’re right: there are a lot of other Officiants in the Seattle area…and we’re friends with most of them!

 Choosing someone to officiate your wedding should be about trust and connection, but here are some things you might also consider while you’re making your decision: